yahoojapan/k2hr3/usage_other.md

 #### Listing HOSTs
-When running an instance(Virtual Machine) using IaaS(OpenStack), HOST constituting the system of USER changes dynamically.
+If the HOST is started as an instance or Pods(Containers) using IaaS(OpenStack or kubernetes), the HOST changes dynamically.
 In an environment where orchestration and autoscaling are automatically performed by IaaS, it is **difficult** to intervene processing **by USER**.
 If a program(application) or system needs a **list of HOST**, it is necessary to automatically capture the change of this environment.
 As explained above, the K2HR3 system makes it possible to **dynamically enumerate this list of HOSTs** to be challenged.